Would you rather buy a product from a salesman or from your friend who you know is an expert in that field.

 Increased brand awareness, which could translate to more visibility.
 Get X amount of unique visitors or page views this quarter.

-Show up in Google search, which could translate to more focus on search engine optimization or create content that can help in link building.
+Show up in Google search, which could translate to focusing more on search engine optimization or creating content that helps build links. .

 Make sure to align your content strategy with your company’s overall marketing strategy and goals.